Dueña y señora (TV series)

 Dueña y Señora is a Puerto Rican telenovela based on La Dueña (a Venezuelan telenovela which experienced great success in 1984-85).
-It is produced by Telemundo Puerto Rico and Puerto Rico Vibra Inc., which intends to market it to the United States' Spanish-speaking residents as well.
+It is produced by Telemundo Puerto Rico and Puerto Rico Vibra Inc., which intends to market it to the mainland United States' Spanish-speaking residents as well.

 History making

 Dueña y Señora (Owner and Mistress), made Puerto Rican television history when it was released in August 2006, because it became the first Puerto Rican produced telenovela (Latin soap opera) since 1992.
 The telenovela's production was announced to the public on Puerto Rican written media, such as El Vocero and El Nuevo Dia newspapers.